steve0511/resty-redis-cluster/README.md

 2. transactions operations: MULTI DISCARD EXEC WATCH

-3. auto-discovery for new adding slave nodes, unless retrigger new slot mapping cached refresh
+3. auto-discovery for new adding slave nodes(only slave,no master), unless retrigger new slot mapping cached refresh

 4. While enable slave node reading, if slave -> master link is down(maybe still under sync and recovery), resty-redis-cluster will not filter these nodes out.
 This is because cluster slots command will not filter them out.